Backpacking Singapore

 Singapore Hostels and Budget Accommodation

-There are a reasonable number of youth hostels in Singapore including a YMCA International hostel.
-In general, it is easy to find a night in dormitory accommodation for under $10.
-We have had good experiences finding hostels on HostelWorld.
+We have had good experiences finding hostels in Singapore on HostelWorld.
 They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers, you know exactly what to expect.

 Useful Links for Backpacking in Singapore

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Singapore and within the country
+• Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Singapore and within the country

-- GetYourGuide and Viator – a collection of local tours and things to do in Singapore.
+• GetYourGuide and Viator a collection of local tours and activities in Singapore.
 Also offers Skip the Line tickets for crowded attractions

-- Tiqets – Website selling entrance tickets and skip the line tickets for tourist spots in Singapore
+• Tiqets – Website selling entrance tickets and skip the line tickets for major tourist attractions in Singapore

-- HostelWorld – #1 hostel search website to find accommodation while backpacking in Singapore.
+• HostelWorld – #1 hostel search website to find accommodation while backpacking Singapore.
 Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used booking site for Singapore.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+• Booking.com – commonly used booking site for accommodation in Singapore.
+Find hostels, hotels, and other unique accommodations in Singapore with advanced filtering and millions of reviews

 There you have it, the ultimate Singapore backpacking guide.
 We hope you have found all the information you need for backpacking around Singapore.